MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Main.md

 - [ ] Say something about the advantage of using RC with a Bayesian approach instead of RNN:
 	- [ ] would it be possible to use RNN with VI?
 	- [ ] would it be possible to use RNN with MCMC?
 Probably you can't do the backpropagation...
+- [ ] Compare models with Bayes factor?